thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 ### Joinning the domain using Windows machine ###

-1. **WARNING** Control panel paths and button names might not be exactly the same for this session

-2. Find your nertwork card adapter on Windows (probably on `Control Panel\Network and Internet\network connections`)
+1. Go to `Control Panel\Network and Internet\Network Connections`, and find your nertwork card adapter on Windows

-3. Right click on your adapter and them click on `properties`
+2. Right click on your adapter and them click on `Properties`

-4. Select `Protocol IP v4` and then click `properties`
+3. Select `Internet Protocol Version 4 (TCP/IPv4)` and then click `Properties`

-5. Configure the IP manually or leave it as DHCP (automatic)
+4. Configure the IP manually or leave it as DHCP (automatic)

-6. Set the DNS with the IP of adserver (192.168.0.10 in this scenario)
+5. Set the DNS with the IP of adserver (192.168.0.10 in this scenario)

-7. Press `OK` -> `Close` -> `Close`
+6. Press `OK` -> `Close` -> `Close`

-8. Ping on `adserver.intra.it` and it should work
+7. Ping on `adserver.intra.it` and it should work

-9. Go to `Control Panel\Clock and Region`
+8. Go to `Control Panel\Clock and Region`

-10. Click on `Define date and time`
+9. Click on `Set the time and date`

-11. Go to tab `Internet clock` and press `Change configurations`
+10. Go to tab `Internet Time` and press `Change settings...`

-12. On Server type the IP of adserver (192.168.0.10 in this scenario) and click `sync now`
+11. On Server put `adserver.intra.it` (the AD server name or OP) and click `Update now`

-13. Click on `Ok` and then on `Ok`
+12. Click on `OK` and then on `OK`

-14. Go to Windows Explorer, right click on the computer and then click `Properties`
+13. Go to `Control Panel\All Control Panel Items\System`

-15. Click on `Change settings`
+14. Inside `Computer name, domain, and workgroup settings` click on `Change settings`

-16. Click on `change` and them define:
+15. Click on `Change..` and then define:
 >- The computer name (`clientwin` for this scenario)
->- The DNS suffix (`intra.it` for this scenario)
+>- The DNS suffix (`intra.it` for this scenario), to find this option click on `More..`
 >- The domain (`intra.it` for this scenario)

-15. Press `Ok` and give the password for the `Administrator` user
+16. Press `OK` and give the password for the `Administrator` user

-16. Restart the computer
+17. Restart the computer

-17. You are now on the domain
+18. You are now on the domain

-18. Login :D
+19. Login :D

 ## Managing the server ##